osisoft/testing-content/Content_Portal/Documentation/Identity/clients-client-credential-clients.md

 ---

-## Remove Client Credential Client From Community
+## Remove Client Credential Client from a Community

-<a id="opIdClientCredentialClients_Remove Client Credential Client From Community"></a>
+<a id="opIdClientCredentialClients_Remove Client Credential Client from a Community"></a>

 Remove a Client Credential Client from a Community.